foundernest/simple-queue-decorator/README.md

 * **password**: RabbitMQ password.
 * **log**: If true, will log internal queue errors, defaults to true.
 * **messageConcurrency**: The number of messages to be consumed at the same time, defaults to 1.
+* **retry**: If true, 1 retry per message will be made if the callback returns a rejected promise, defaults to true.

 ### Development steps
 node and npm required, either docker or a running instance of rabbitmq required.